Are you creating and promoting content to attract prospective parents to your school?

-Email marketing allows you to, over time, create a true database of contacts.
-All the people who follow through on your CTAs, and all the people who fill out the forms on your landing pages, will be added to your contacts database.
+Email marketing allows you, over time, to create a true database of contacts.
+All the people who follow through on your CTAs and all the people who fill out the forms on your landing pages will be added to your contacts database.
 You can then target these contacts for appropriate email communication.

 Prospective parents go searching for the products or services you sell; you want to be the first listing in the search results.
-The most effective way to achieve this is by publishing a steady stream of blog posts that entertain, educate, or help prospective parents make smarter buying decisions.
-Build your blog readership by incorporating ebooks, whitepapers, videos and podcasts into your communication.
+The most effective way to achieve this is by publishing a steady stream of blog posts that entertain, educate or help prospective parents make smarter buying decisions.
+Build your blog readership by incorporating ebooks, white papers, videos and podcasts into your communication.

 5. Social media

 Social media provides a variety of channels to promote, educate and even create a market for your products.
-Blogs and videos in particular have become a great way of positioning a school as a thought-leader.
+Blogs and videos in particular have become a great way of positioning a school as a thought leader.
 That said, social media should not be viewed as a standalone channel that is separate from other marketing initiatives.
 Instead, view it as a ‘multiplier’ that integrates with and enhances existing marketing communication strategies.

 6. Marketing analytics